valtech-sd/Docker-RabbitMQ/README.md

 Authentication is required for all connections.

 > **Note:** For the users and passwords, look in **rabbitmq-secrets/**.
-To start up RMQ with different users/passwords, you can edit the values in the **rabbitmq-secrets** files and repeat the _up_ process.
-If you delete the files in **rabbitmq-secrets** new random passwords will be created for the configured users!
+To start up RMQ with different users/passwords,
+> you can edit the values in the **rabbitmq-secrets** files and repeat the _up_ process.
+If you delete the files
+> in **rabbitmq-secrets** new random passwords will be created for the configured users!

 ### RabbitMQ Management

 After the RMQ server is up, you can see the management console at:

 * https://localhost:15671/#/

+(You might need to accept your browser's warnings about SSL Security if you're using a self-signed TLS cert.)

 The login for the console is:
 u: rmqadmin